flycheck/flycheck/README.md

 want to use.
 For instance, to always use `pyflakes` in `python-mode`, just remove `flycheck-checker-python-flake8` and `flycheck-checker-python-pylint` from `flycheck-checkers` via customization.

+Alternatively use `flycheck-select-checker` to select a specific checker for a buffer.
+For instance, to use `pyflakes` as checker in the current buffer, use `M-x flycheck-select-checker RET python-checker-python-pyflakes`.

 ### Appearance